 Motion: Amendment to the "Rules of Procedures for Shareholders' Meeting"

-- (1) In compliance with laws and operation need of the Company, amendments have been made to the "Rules of Procedures for Shareholders' Meeting." - (2) Please refer to the comparison chart of the Rules of Procedures for Shareholders' Meeting as attached in this handbook. - (3) Resolution requested
+(1) In compliance with laws and operation need of the Company, amendments have been made to the "Rules of Procedures for Shareholders' Meeting."
+Please refer to the comparison chart as attached.

+(2) Resolution requested